-4 ways choosing a great stock to invest in is like choosing a great outfit.
-Choosing a great outfit is like choosing a great stock.
+Choosing stocks is kind of like picking out a great outfit.
+Selecting a great outfit is like choosing a great stock.
 You may be thinking “Candice, are you sure about that?”
 Yes, I am sure!

 Although there are probably hundreds of questions you could ask yourself before choosing a stock to invest in, today I will be going over a few things I consider before deciding if I will invest my money into a company.
 Investing doesn’t have to be boring.

-If you think about it you’re already an investor.
-Everyday you are making a decision to purchase a product.
+If you think about it, you’re already an investor.
+Every day you decide to buy things.
 When you go grocery shopping, I know the brand may not be a factor for you and you may just be looking for the best deal, but start paying attention to the brands that you’re using in your everyday life.

 Each time you purchase anything you are helping a company grow its profits.
 Once you’ve made your list of companies go to Google and start to do some research on the companies you’ve listed.